jackmorrison12/osti/README.md

-# osti
+# Osti

-Automated Context-Aware Personalised Music Recommendation System - MEng Project
+Osti is a system built for my MEng Indicidual Project to research Personalised Context-Aware Music Recommendations in Real-Time

+It can be found at [osti.uk](https://osti.uk)